 The main type of kidney cancer is called renal cell carcinoma (RCC).
-It begins in a layer of tissue called the renal tubular epithelium.
-More than 9 out of 10 malignant kidney tumors are this type.
-If you have this type of kidney cancer, you may have more than one tumor in one or both kidneys.
-These may be quite large by the time they are diagnosed.
-But most are found before they have spread, called metastasized, to other organs.
-If you have renal cell carcinoma, you will have one of five types.
-The pathologist identifies these types by looking at the cancer cells under a microscope.
-There appears to be a link between the type of renal cell carcinoma and how it behaves:
+About 9 out of 10 kidney cancer tumors are this type.
+If you have this type of kidney cancer, you may have more than 1 tumor in 1 or both kidneys.
+These may be large by the time they are diagnosed.
+But most cases of kidney cancer are found before the cancer has spread to other organs.

 Chromophobe.
-This is a rare form of kidney cancer, making up about 5 percent of cases.
-Pale in color, these cells are larger than other types of renal cell carcinoma.
+This is a rare form of RCC.
+The cells are larger than other types of RCC.

 Collecting duct.
-This is an even rarer form of RCC.
-Collecting duct cancer cells form irregular tubes under the microscope.
+This is also a rare form of RCC.
+The cancer cells look like irregular tubes.

 Unclassified.
-This includes tumors that contain cells from multiple types of cancer or cells that do not fit into the other categories.
+This includes tumors that have cells from more than 1 type of cancer.
+It also includes tumors with cells that don’t fit into the other categories.

 Other types of kidney cancer

 Renal sarcoma.
 This is a very rare type of kidney cancer.
-It begins in the blood vessels and connective tissue surrounding the kidneys.
+It begins in the blood vessels and connective tissue around the kidneys.

-There are also several types of benign (noncancerous) kidney tumors, including renal cell adenomas, renal oncocytomas, and angiomyolipomas.
-These tumors may still affect kidney function and can cause pain and other symptoms, but usually they do not spread to other organs.
+There are several types of kidney tumors that are not cancer (benign).
+These include renal cell adenoma, renal oncocytoma, and angiomyolipoma.
+These types of tumors may still affect kidney function and can cause pain and other symptoms.
+But the cells usually do not spread to other organs.